 Hi, is everyone fed up with the clouds?
 Yep, me too.
-And I love Autumn.
-Yet endless days of rain, with no blue sky occasionally peeking through, well to be honest, it just makes me want to snuggle up with a good film and a big bowl of this Cheesy Vegetable Pasta Bake.
+Although I love Autumn, it’s endless days of rain, with no blue sky occasionally peeking through can be disheartening.
+And in all honesty, it makes me want to snuggle up with a good film and a big bowl of this Cheesy Vegetable Pasta Bake.

-This dish came about because I was too lazy to get any meat out of the freezer!
-True our freezer is in our garage, with no internal interconnecting door and it was raining.
+So, this dish came about because I was too lazy to get any meat out of the freezer!
+Because our freezer is in our garage, with no internal interconnecting door and it was raining.
 Are you convinced?!
 Anyway enough of my laziness, what resulted was an incredibly tasty dish.

-Although we are a meat eating family, I do make a little meat go a long way.
+While we are a meat eating family, I do make a little meat go a long way.
 However, it is very rare that I deliberately leave meat or fish out of a dish.
-Big mistake!!!
-No one in our family, or my chief taste tester, missed the meat in this Cheesy Vegetable Pasta Bake.
+Big mistake!
+Because no one in our family, or my chief taste tester, missed the meat in this Cheesy Vegetable Pasta Bake.
 In fact they enjoyed a meat free meal.

 I was so pleased.
 Firstly, I had created a great meal that everyone enjoyed – always my main aim.
 Secondly, I now have a great vegetarian dish in my repertoire.
 Also, I love to serve this with Focaccia Bread.

 Since meat is usually the most expensive component in a meal, without compromising flavour, this is a fantastic, meat free, budget friendly dish.
 Perfect for a mid week meal.
 In fact why not double up on the ingredients and make this for a new mum, family or friends returning from holiday, or simply to freeze for up to 3 months.
 Because this is meat free, more people can enjoy this dish.

 Recipe : Cheesy Vegetable Pasta Bake Serves 6 people generously